FunkyNoodles/EclipsingBinariesProgram/README.md

 # EclipsingBinariesProgram

-NOTE: A newer and more formal version of the program is under development here: https://github.com/FunkyNoodles/EclipsingBinariesLightCurveGenerator
+NOTE: A newer and more formal version of the program is under development here, this version's development is discontinued: https://github.com/FunkyNoodles/EclipsingBinariesLightCurveGenerator

 This is a program I wrote to accompany my brief research on Eclipsing Binaries.